garciart/network-automation/exercises/README.md

 child.expect_exact('R2#')
 ```

+Check your output for errors.
+A ```0``` should appear after you enter the last line, which indicates that the child process is back at the Privileged EXEC Mode prompt.

-Once again, make this change permanent, by copying the running configuration to the device's startup configuration, as described in [Save the device's running configuration as the startup configuration](#save-the-devices-running-configuration-as-the-startup-configuration "Save the device's running configuration as the startup configuration").
+Once again, Make the changes permanent by following the instructions in the [Update the startup configuration of the device](#update-the-startup-configuration-of-the-device "Update the startup configuration of the device") exercise.

 -----

 ## Test connectivity from the device to the host.

 Before performing any tasks over Ethernet, such as using Secure Shell (SSH) or uploading a configuration, you should check the connection to your source or destination.
-The Cisco IOS has a version of the [ping](https://en.wikipedia.org/wiki/Ping_(networking_utility) "Ping (networking utility)") you can use to verify you can reach a host.
+The Cisco IOS has a version of the [ping utility](https://en.wikipedia.org/wiki/Ping_(networking_utility) "Ping (networking utility)") that you can use to check your connections.

-Go back to your Console Terminal and check the device's connection to the host:
+Go back to your **Console Terminal** and check the device's connection to the host:

 >**NOTE** - By default, Cisco's ping only sends 5 Internet Control Message Protocol (ICMP) echo requests.
-To change the number of packets you want to send, add the ```repeat``` keyword after the IPv4 address (```ping 192.168.1.10 repeat 10```).
+To change the number of packets you want to send, add the ```repeat``` keyword after the IPv4 address (e.g., ```ping 192.168.1.10 repeat 10```).

 ```
 ping 192.168.1.10